 Different Agile methodologies may require specific team roles to adhere to the framework, or may not require any specified roles.
 Though individual Agile implementation may not require all of these roles, here are a few common roles that you may find:

 - Scrum Master.
 The Scrum Master ensures that each sprint stays on track and helps to remove or resolve any issues or challenges that may come up.
 They are the team’s advocate.

-- Project owner.
-The role of the project owner is to define the goals of each sprint, manage and prioritize the team backlog, and be the voice of the customer or internal stakeholder.
+- Product owner.
+The role of the product owner is to define the goals of each sprint, manage and prioritize the team backlog, and be the voice of the customer or internal stakeholder.

 - Team members.
 The people on this team are the ones who execute the work in each sprint.
 These teams, usually of three to seven people, can be composed of different specialties and strengths, or they can be teams of people with the same job roles.